linone-ly/milkv.io/docs/pioneer/resources/scoresoftware.md

 ``````
 $export OMP_NUM_THREADS=X// Specify how many threads to run
-$./streamResult: The command will give the result of memory bandwidth when completed
+$./stream //The command will give the result of memory bandwidth when completed
 ``````

 ### 2. FIO